NickShore111/NickShore111/README.md

 # Hello, my name is Nicholas Shore, but you can call me Nick!
-- Knowledge base of programming languages includes Python, Java, JS, HTML, CSS, SQL.
+- Knowledge base of programming languages includes:
+  - Python
+  - Java
+  - JS
+  - HTML
+  - CSS
+  - SQL
-- Library familiarity with JQuery, JQueryUI and Bootstrap.
+- Familiar with ESRI's ArcGIS and geodatabase management.
 - Frameworks used include Flask, Django and SpringBoot.
 - Prefered IDE is VSCode, currently using Color Theme: Dracula at Night.
-- Includes some exposure to ESRI's ArcGIS and geodatabase management.
 - Interests include Data Analytics and Visualization.

-- My background is in personnel and procedural management, with a formal education in Environmental Science and Law.
+- With my experience in personnel and procedural management, and a strong background in Environmental Science and Natural Resources Law, I hope to utilize the technologies of tomorrow in new and innovative ways for the purpose of helping to bring about a sustainable future while improving upon the quality of both the natural and man-made worlds.

-Constantly in search of projects that will push my coding comprehension and skills to the next level.
+In search of projects that push my coding comprehension and skills to the next level, while serving to provide purpose and utility for tomorrow's needs.